dojo/docs/dojo/place.rst

 pos
   Optional argument.
 Can be a number or one of the following strings: "before", "after", "replace", "only", "first", or "last".
 If omitted, "last" is assumed.
 The value of "only" replaces all children of the refNode.
 If the position argument is a number, it indicates that the node should be inserted as a child of ``refNode`` with this number (counting from 0).

-.. code-block :: javascript
-  :linenos:

-  dojo.place("someId", "someOtherId", "first"); // add someId to the node someOtherId as the first-child

 The naming of the positions are intentionally concise.

 ``place`` returns the node it placed.
 In case of an HTML fragment, if it has just one root element, that element is returned directly.
 Otherwise a document fragment is returned.
 The returned node can be: